100% Online - This SUNY Canton degree can be earned entirely online.

 - Internship experience

 - Health practitioner's offices

 Administrative Careers on the Rise

 While medical personnel such as doctors, nurses, and other frontline staff continue to be in demand, health care administrators are equally needed to offer the behind-the-scenes support that will improve quality and efficiency of health care while controlling costs.
-Typically, there are twice as many administrators as there are primary caregivers.
+Healthcare administrators coordinate, plan, and manage departments and facilities.

 In-demand Education for In-demand Careers

-Employment of medical and health services managers is expected to increase 18 to 26 percent for all occupations through 2014, as the health care industry continues to expand and diversify, according to the U.S. Department of Labor.
-Some reasons for this expansion include the retiring "Baby Boomer" generation, and the increase of the population's lifespan.
+Employment of medical and health services managers is expected to increase by 23 percent for all occupations by 2022, as the health care industry continues to expand and diversify, according to the U.S. Department of Labor.
+Some reasons for this expansion include the retiring "Baby Boomer" generation and the increase of the population's lifespan.

 Why Graduates are in Such High Demand: